 Local business expert, Wayne Lock, tells Frankston and Mornington Peninsula business owners that becoming a brand that’s as irresistible to customers as Google, Apple or Virgin, doesn't require multi-million dollar advertising budgets or expensive, complicated promotional strategies.
 In fact, Wayne says the answers to boosting profit can be low to no cost, and faster acting than you might think – 120 days to be precise.

-“As an accountant, you might to shocked to hear me speak so passionately about the importance of getting ahead not by cutting costs or rearranging numbers, but by giving your business the X-Factor, the thing that all big brands have”says Wayne, director of accounting firm SWAT Business Solutions Pty Ltd. “Through a reflection of one of Nic Clark’s most recently released books, we now have the ability to share with Frankston and Mornington Peninsula businesses just how to do that, by giving the 9 critical areas of their business a competitive advantage within our X Factor Marketing workshop.”
+“As an accountant, you might to shocked to hear me speak so passionately about the importance of getting ahead not by cutting costs or rearranging numbers, but by giving your business the X-Factor, the thing that all big brands have”, says Wayne, director of Achieve Business Solutions, the accountants Frankston business owners trust.
+“Through a reflection of one of Nic Clark’s most recently released books, we now have the ability to share with Frankston and Mornington Peninsula businesses just how to do that, by giving the 9 critical areas of their business a competitive advantage within our X Factor Marketing workshop.”

 “Specifically, in the workshop you’ll look at how to X-Factor your brand, your USP, your customer experience, your average day sale, your sales conversions, your promotions and offers, your lead generation, your marketing copy and your customer loyalty,” says Wayne.
 “Best of all, X-Factoring each of these areas can be low to no cost, which is exactly the kind of action plan Frankston and Mornington Peninsula businesses need right now.”